Overview

 Verdict

-Throw in the fact that the game mechanics make the challenge illusionary, and it’s difficult for me to rate the game as high as I’d like too.
-Drake Hollow is on the more pricey side unless you have Xbox gamepass.
+Throw in the fact that the game mechanics make the challenge illusionary, and it’s difficult for me to rate the game as high as I’d like to.
+Drake Hollow is also on the more pricey side unless you have Xbox Game Pass.

 Drake Hollow puts a lovely spin on the survival genre.
 Building a camp to care for Drakes instead of yourself is a nice twist, and defending that camp from raids is a lot of fun.
 But fighting the same four enemy types with a simple combat system can’t carry the fun for the entire adventure.